 Homes qualifying for repair assistance which were constructed prior to 1978 must be evaluated for the presence of lead-based paint.
-The program may allow costs of lead based paint abatement above established award caps on a case-by-case basis.
-However, if the lead-based paint abatement is determined by a Program inspector or licensed engineer to be unfeasible, the home will be reclassified as a reconstruction award.
+If identified, abatement of lead-based paint hazards will be considered in the costs of repairs.
+If the cost of abatement of lead-based paint causes the cost of repairs to exceed \$60,000 or 50% of the current value of the home, whichever is lesser, or if the lead-based paint abatement is determined by a Program inspector or licensed engineer to be unfeasible, the home will be reclassified as a reconstruction award.